danieldiamond/gitlab-analytics/.gitlab/merge_request_templates/periscope.md

    * [ ] Chart description for each chart, linking to Metrics definitions where possible
    * [ ] Legend is clear
    * [ ] Text Tile for "What am I looking at?" and more detailed information, leveraging hyperlinks instead of URLs
+   * [ ] Request approval from stakeholder/business partner if applicable
    * [ ] Assign to reviewer on the data team

 ### Reviewer Checklist